Izik-Martinez/weatherMapp/README.md

 **Tech used:** HTML, CSS, JavaScript, Axios

 I utilized openweathermap's api (https://openweathermap.org/api) to retrieve accurate current weather data.
 Depending on the current cloud data of the selected capital city, the title's background image will display sunny, partly-sunny, cloudy, or overcast skies.
 On each mouseover of a particular state, the state capital's current temperature is displayed within a styled box.
 On the front end, I used CSS to style the free U.S. svg map (https://simplemaps.com/resources/svg-us) and CSS plus Javascript (JS) to style/activate the details box.
-I took the approach of changing the title's background image using the JS web api .classList property.
+The title's dynamic background was powered by classList (web api) and JS.

 ## Optimizations